Troilus and Cressida

-The Tragedy of Troilus and Cressida, often shortened to Troilus and Cressida (/ˈtrɔɪlʌs...ˈkrɛsᵻdə/ or /'trəʊ.ɪlʌs/), is a play by William Shakespeare, probably written in 1602.
+The Tragedy (or History) of Troilus and Cressida, often shortened to Troilus and Cressida (/ˈtrɔɪlʌs...ˈkrɛsᵻdə/ or /'trəʊ.ɪlʌs/), is a play by William Shakespeare, probably written in 1602.

 At Troy during the Trojan War, Troilus and Cressida begin a love affair.
 Cressida is forced to leave Troy to join her father in the Greek camp.
 Meanwhile, the Greeks endeavour to lessen the pride of Achilles.

 The tone alternates between bawdy comedy and tragic gloom.
 Readers and theatre-goers have frequently found it difficult to understand how they are meant to respond to the characters.
 Frederick S. Boas has labelled it one of Shakespeare's problem plays.
 It is the subject of lively critical debate.